mmstick/concurr/README.md

 Originally inspired by the GNU Parallel project, and my previous re-implementation of the project in Rust, Concurr is a distributed and concurrent command-line job server & client architecture for generating and executing commands in parallel on any number of systems.
-At it's core, Concurr uses Tokio to perform asynchronous network I/O, and executes generated commands within embedded instances of the Ion Shell.
-The client works similarly to GNU Parallel, but there are key differences for the sake of simplicity in operation.
+At it's core, Concurr uses Tokio to perform asynchronous network I/O. The client works similarly to GNU Parallel, but there are key differences for the sake of simplicity in operation.

 ## The Client